A Complete Guide To The Best Special Event Insurance

 Type of Event

 Commercial events are more expensive to insure because there is usually a large gathering and many things going on within the event.
-For example, a business fair will have many vendors.
+For example, a business fair will have dozens of vendors.
 Despite most of the individuals being covered with a business owners policy, the cost to insure the whole event will be higher.

-Special Event Insurance with Liquor Liability
+Special Event Insurance & Liquor Liability

 Events Covered by Special Event Insurance